reale/napoli-perugia/README.md

-# Napoli - Todi
+# Napoli - Perugia

 ![Todi](todi.jpg)

-From Naples to Todi on foot.
+From Naples to Perugia on foot.

 The project started in 2016 and is still ongoing.